 The brake surface temperature may rise to over 60°C. Heat-sensitive parts such as conventional cables or electronic components must not be fixed to or be in contact with these surfaces.
 If necessary, suitable protections and hand guards must be installed to avoid accidental contact with hot surfaces.
-If the shaft needs to be turned during set-up operations while the lift machine is switched off, the brake must be released electromagnetically or by means of the hand release (14).
+If the shaft needs to be turned during set-up operations while the machine (e.g. motor, lift machine) is switched off, the brake must be released electromagnetically or by means of the hand release lever (14).